websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/introduction-to-data-providers.md

 ### Outputs

-The Outputs are the Parameters to display in Select from List or Text fields with autocomplete enabled.
+The Parameter to display in Select from List or Text fields with autocomplete enabled.
 You can add multiple Outputs.
 Outputs can be filtered by inputs (see above) but can also be displayed without configuring input filtering.
 Specify the Label, Path, and Type (Text, Number, or List).

 You can add multiple Inputs.
 To provide a way for users to specify the input value, use an [_Autofill_ Form Rule](../form-rules/using-the-autofill-rule.md).
 A User enters input into one field, and their input is sent to the REST service.
 The REST service's response data is filtered by the input parameter.